German anti-war epic 'All Quiet on Western Front' claims Oscars glory

 The last German winner of best international feature (a category then known as best foreign language film) was "The Lives of Others" in 2007.

-Swiss director Edward Berger, 52, thanked his star Felix Kammerer, an Austrian stage actor making his cinematic debut, saying: "Without you, none of us would be here."
+Swiss director Edward Berger thanked his star, Felix Kammerer, an Austrian stage actor making his cinematic debut, saying: "Without you, none of us would be here."

-In "All Quiet", World War I is viewed through the eyes of teenage German soldier Paul Baeumer (Kammerer), a volunteer on the Western front.
+In "All Quiet on the Western Front", World War I is viewed through the eyes of teenage German soldier Paul Baeumer (Kammerer), a volunteer on the Western front.

 Once in the trenches, he quickly becomes aware of the absurdity of war and the patriotic brain-washing that got him there.